l0wigh/Fluorite/EVO2.md

 # Workflow bugs
 - [ ] Handle focus properly and force everything to focus the last focused window
+    - [X] Switching monitors using binding should keep track of which window was focused
+    - [ ] Cursor warping should never refocus !
+        - Easy, just put a no_refocus inside the function and XSync if necessary

 # TODO
 - [ ] Add the possibility to seamlessly move a floating window to another monitors and that it change it's workspace too